TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-lazyindexing-rca.md

 ## **Recommended Steps**

-We highly recommend upgrading to **consistent** index for performance and reliability improvements, specially if you expect to frequently run queries against your data, we recommend **consistent indexing**.
-Lazy indexing performs updates to the index at a much lower priority level when the engine is not doing any other work, the indexing is done in the background which takes a lower priority than other database operations.
+We highly recommend upgrading to **consistent** index for performance and reliability improvements, specially if you expect to frequently run queries against your data.
+Lazy indexing performs updates to the index at a much lower priority level when the engine is not doing any other work.
 This can result in **inconsistent or incomplete** query results.
 If you plan to query a Cosmos container, you should not select lazy indexing.

 For consistent and optimal query performance, we recommend selecting **consistent indexing**.
 The RU charge for the same query will be significantly lower in a container with **consistent indexing** than a container with lazy indexing.
 In addition, many indexing features such as composite indexes require **consistent indexing**.